onshape-public/apikey/README.md

 an ClientExtended class which adds functionality to the Client class in the original repository.
 Extension include:

 - Allowing credential to be in a specified file location
-- Additional api calls for: lists of teams, parts, elements, and workspaces.
-Fetching bills of material (BOMs), paged output (Pager).
+- Additional api calls for: lists of teams, parts, elements, and workspaces, setting part metadata, fetching bills of material (BOMs), paged output (Pager).
 - onshape_util - an Python-based interactive, command line (CLI) utility to run OnShape api calls.

+Note: There is another fork of the code with the same project name (AguaClara/onshapepy).
+We are working to merge the two together to get a single version with a superset of the two projects.

 ---